JuliaAnimators/Javis.jl/README.md

 - [@ric-cioffi](https://github.com/ric-cioffi) for adding the Julia Logo example and for feedback
 - [@findmyway](https://github.com/findmyway) for fixing typos in documentation
 - [@ArbitRandomUser](https://github.com/ArbitRandomUser) for cleaning up the LaTeX code base
+- [@agerlach](https://github.com/agerlach) for improving the internal LaTeX parsing
+- [@matbesancon](https://github.com/matbesancon) for adding in an example on projections and for identifying an issue with Javis image processing.